Am I eligible for financial aid when I take an online course?

 What do I need to take online classes?

-You need Internet access, an email account, and specific system components.
-Lists of technical requirements are available online.
+You need Internet access, an email account, and specific system requirements.

-RSU Online programs are only open to Oklahoma residents.
+Yes.
+RSU Online programs are available to anyone.

 I may have to travel during the semester.
 Is that a problem?